School lunches in New Zealand: 2026 revamp

+2026 Auditor General's report

+On 30 June 2026, a report by the Auditor-General on the Government's school lunches programme was tabled in Parliament.
+While the report found that the National-led government's programme saved money compared with Labour's approach, it expressed concern that the Government was unable to show how it was delivering its aims.
+It also expressed concern that the school lunch programme had weak back-up planning and that last-minute changes had been made after the Government had signed a two-year $85 million per year contract with the School Lunch Collective in October 2024.
+The report found that the National-led government had agreed to a $3-per-meal contract despite officials warning that it might not meet the nutritional needs of children and could create complications for schools with multiple age groups.
+In response, associate education minister Seymour defended the Government's school lunch programme, saying "Actually, we drove a hard bargain, we got a good deal."
+He also suggested that upset Education Ministry and former providers who had lost their contacts had influenced the Auditor-General's report.
+By contrast, Labour's education spokesperson Ginny Andersen said that if Labour won the 2026 New Zealand general election, it would restore the previous school lunch programme which involved working with local providers.
+Similarly, the Green Party said it would restore the programme and expand it to 400 schools if elected into government.

 Public opinion

 On 1 April 2025, an RNZ-Reid Research poll found that 61.5% of respondents believed that parents should be responsible for providing school lunches.
 By comparison, 32.4 percent said the government via a school lunch programme, 2.5 percent said other and 3.6 percent said they did not know.
 This poll was conducted between 21 and 27 March 2025 via online interviews and surveyed 1,000 people.
 While National Party leader Luxon and ACT leader Seymour said that parents should be responsible for providing school lunches, the Green Party's co-leader Marama Davidson and Te Pāti Māori co-leader Debbie Ngarewa-Packer said that the government should fund the school lunch programme in cooperation with local schools and communities.
 Labour leader Chris Hipkins said parents should be responsible for providing school lunches but defended the need for a school lunch programme.
 The survey found that those on the lowest incomes were more likely to name parents as being responsible for school lunches while those on the highest incomes were more likely to designate the government.
 Following the survey, Child Poverty Action Group deputy chair Rich Griessman urged the Government to see the school lunch programme as an investment rather than just a service.